Bobby Riggs: Amateur career

 Kramer, who was three years younger than Riggs, writes "I played Riggs a lot then at the Los Angeles Tennis Club.
 He liked me personally too, but he'd never give me a break.
 For as long as he possibly could, he would beat me at love ...
 Bobby was always looking down the road.
 'I want you to know who's the boss, for the rest of your life, Kid,' he told me.
 Bobby Riggs was always candid."
-In 1937 Riggs won 14 tournaments.
-The events were: Hillcrest invitational in Los Angeles, Huntington invitational in Pasadena, Southern California championships, New England championships, Nashville championships, U. S. Clay court championships, Cincinnati, Fox River Valley championships in Neenah, Colorado championships in Denver, Seabright, Southampton, Eastern grass court championships, Atlanta and New Orleans.
+In 1937, Riggs won 14 tournaments: Hillcrest invitational in Los Angeles, Huntington invitational in Pasadena, Southern California championships, New England championships, Nashville championships, U.S. Clay court championships, the Cincinnati Open, Fox River Valley championships in Neenah, Colorado championships in Denver, Seabright, Southampton, Eastern grass court championships, Atlanta, and New Orleans.